28left/descriptive_set_theory/_build/site/public/ordinals-8ee4ca0b18a4b1cf67759e29aec06539.md

 ```

 ## Basic properties of ordinals
-Using the results obtained so far, we can now deduce some basic facts about the structure of ordinals:
+Using the results obtained so far. we can now deduce some basic facts about the structure of ordinals:

 - $0 = \emptyset$ is the *smallest ordinal*.